ÐÂÔÂÖ±²¥

 We encourage you to work through some of our resources to help you better understand your financial health.

-A good place to start is our Introduction to Student Finances module that you received ahead of your start here at the RVC.
+A good place to start is our module that you received ahead of your start here at the RVC.
 If you missed it or would like to work through it again please do so.

 Financial health is important for a number of reasons.
 Money worries can lead to anxiety and stress, which in turn can have a direct impact on your studies and your general well being.
 In a recent survey 84% of RVC students cited ‘Finances’ as being one of their top three concerns whilst at university.
 Here are some quotes from current students relating to their finances: